CatchTheTornado/askql/README.md

    `git clone git@github.com:xFAANG/askql.git`

-2. It is advised to install autoreconf as it is used by one of the Node packages used by AskScript Playground.
+2. For Linux it is advised to install autoreconf as it is used by one of the Node packages used by AskScript Playground.

    For Ubuntu/Debian run: `sudo apt-get install autoconf`